preenet/SETAR/README.md

 # Thai_SA_Journal
 Sentimental Analysis in Thai language journal:
-Several feature extraction methods were applied and output as a joblib objects as follows:
+Several feature extraction methods were applied follows:

 * Bag of words for unigram and bigrams
 * TF-IDF for unigram and bigrams